 The sale of your main residence is free from capital gains tax.
 However, second homes are taxable on the gain (the difference between the sale proceeds and the cost of the property when it was acquired).
 Capital gains on second homes is charged for higher rate taxpayers at 28%.

 The rate is less straightforward for basic rate taxpayers.
-Depending upon circumstances, the rate of capital gains tax will be either 10% for other gains and 18% for residential property, or 20% for other gains and 28% for residential property.
+Depending upon circumstances, the rate of capital gains tax will (from 30 October 2024) be either 18% or 24%, depending on a combination of your taxable income and your total taxable gains.

 By donating your second home to charity, no capital gains tax arises.
 This too depends upon the exchange of letters offering the gift to charity and the charity accepting the gift.